 Usually, an account takeover means you won’t be able to access your own money.
 Account access codes for net banking, app banking and other financial transactions will be blocked because the fraudster will change passwords.

 And often, they’ll sell off your investments while splurging money on your credit card with impunity.

 8. Multiple Imprints Fraud

-Here, a merchant will take two or more imprints of your credit card using the old fashioned swipe machine.
-While you’ll sign upon only one of these imprints to pay for purchases, others will be used for frauds.
+Here, a merchant will take two or more imprints of your credit card using the old-fashioned swipe machine.
+While you’ll sign upon only one of these imprints to pay for purchases, others will be used for fraud.

 The most common excuse a merchant will offer is that imprints are unclear.
 This can also happen when the merchant or their staff takes your card to another room or out of your sight to make an imprint.

 If you find any merchant taking more than a single imprint, demand and destroy the other ones immediately.

 Even if the merchant or their staff crumples, tears or dumps them intact into a trashcan, take away the shreds and dispose of them by burning them.
 It’s very easy to copy the number of your credit card and use these imprints for fraud.